-Below is a sixty second video on Stranger Danger from Greater Manchester Police.
+This is a sixty second video on Stranger Danger:

 A safer stranger is a grown-up who is working at a job which helps people.
 Safe Strangers will usually be wearing a uniform.
 Safe strangers could be police officers, traffic wardens, shopkeepers, check-out assistants, and others.